c3lang/c3-web/src/content/docs/FAQ/compare-languages.md

 ## Rust

-Rust is a safe systems-programming language.
-While not quite as complex as C++, it is still a feature-rich programming language with semantic macros, traits and pattern matching to mention a few.
+Rust is a safe systems programming language.
+While not quite as complex as C++, it is still a feature rich programming language with semantic macros, traits and pattern matching to mention a few.

 Error handling is handled using `Result` and `Optional`, which is similar to how C3 works.